 Homework tasks are carefully planned to reinforce recent and past learning and to enhance the student's fluency in applying their learning in a variety of contexts.
 Most homework tasks are set as discrete tasks to complete by the following week.
-However, students may also be set longer projects which are completed over several weeks.
+Teachers talk to students about homework in class, explaining what they need to do, so that students are clear and can succeed with homework.